How to Buy

-At Chorley's discretion, usually for lots estimated to realise in excess of £400, we offer prospective buyers the facility to bid over the telephone, subject to availability of lines/staff.
+At Chorley's discretion, usually for lots estimated to realise £1000 or more, we offer prospective buyers the facility to bid over the telephone, subject to availability of lines/staff.
 Telephone bids must be booked no later than 4pm on the day prior to the auction.
 Bidders will be required to provide two telephone numbers, in case one line is busy or unobtainable at the time of the auction.
 They will also be asked to supply an emergency bid for each lot for which they propose to bid; this will only be executed in the event that saleroom staff are unable to reach the bidder on the telephone number provided at the time the lot is offered for sale.

 This is a free service undertaken subject to other commitments at the time of the sale and we cannot accept liability in an individual instance for failing to execute a telephone bid or for errors and omissions in connection with it, arising from circumstances beyond our reasonable control.
 Telephone bids may be recorded for security purposes and, by bidding on the telephone, prospective buyers consent to the recording of their conversation.

 - The-saleroom.com - Additional live bidding platform fee 5% (6% incl.
 VAT).

 - Chorley's Live - We are currently offering this facility at no additional charge.
 For detailed instructions, please read the our guide on how to bid (PDF).

 Bidders will be approved and activated for live online bidding at our discretion.
 By registering to bid in our auction through these online platforms, you confirm that you are resident at the address supplied and that you are the authorised user of the card used for registration.